sgryphon/iot-demo-build/azure-mosquitto/README-mosquitto.md

 ssh iotadmin@mqtt-0xacc5-dev.australiaeast.cloudapp.azure.com
 ```

-You can then check the status with:
+You can then follow the Mosquitto logs with:

 ```
-sudo systemctl status mosquitto
+sudo tail -f /var/log/mosquitto/mosquitto.log
 ```

 ### Stop and start